CoreMedia/coremedia-additional-workflows/README.md

 ## Feature Overview

-With the release _2007.1_ of _CoreMedia Content Cloud 10_ it is now possible to configure a customized publication workflow to used in _CoreMedia Studio_.
+With the release _2007.1_ of _CoreMedia Content Cloud 10_ it is now possible to configure a customized publication workflow to be used in _CoreMedia Studio_.
-This open source extension provides two new publication workflows which are both exemplary and ready to use in production:
+This open source extension is a container for customized publicatin workflows and currently provides two new publication workflows which are both exemplary and ready to use in production:
 * Scheduled Publication: Publish CoreMedia Documents at a specified time in the future automatically.
 * Three Step Publication: Let CoreMedia Documents be reviewed and published by different editors.

 ## Versioning

-> Change this note if you prefer a different versioning:
->
->To find out which CoreMedia versions are `supported by this project, please take look at the releases section or on the existing branches.
+To find out which CoreMedia versions are `supported by this project, please take look at the releases section or on the existing branches.
 To find the matching version of your CoreMedia system, please checkout the branch with the corresponding name.
-For example, if your CoreMedia version is 2001.2, checkout the branch 2001.2.
+For example, if your CoreMedia version is 2007.1, checkout the branch 2007.1.

 ## Documentation & Tutorial